 Yes, it should as we realize that God’s laws are design or natural laws rather than imposed or arbitrary laws and are meant only for our good and our protection.

 While sin is commonly thought of an action that violates rules given by God, sin, at its core, is a lack of trust in God which stems from not correctly understanding His character.
 More about this in the glossary’s definition of sin.

 - means restored trust

-- comes after the offender says they are sorry
+- comes only after the offender says they are sorry

 - equals salvation